Should You Take Baseboard Trim Off to Paint Them?

 a) Repainting walls a different color

 For example, if you’re just painting the walls a different color, then baseboard removal isn’t really necessary.
+Instead, you will need to cover them with protective tape.

 In case you get some color on them accidentally, you just have to remove the tape, and that alone can be well worth the effort.